ecotte/Fabric-Monitoring-RTI/README.md

          - Gateways and Members
          - Gateway Connections
          - Git Connections
-      - Recommended to be configured to run every 1 day.
+      - Recommended to be configured to run every 30 min.
+- Pipelines:
+   -For each of the notebooks there´s a Pipeline for the execution and tracking of the Notebooks.
+Configure the scheduling of the activities withing the Pipelines according to the recommended times

 The Notebooks uses the [Semantic Link Labs](https://github.com/microsoft/semantic-link-labs) to interact with the APIs.